Book Lesson

 As any experienced driver can attest, driving when roads are packed with snow or slick from ice is considerably different — and more difficult — than driving during dry, sunny conditions.

 Drivers who externalize often make the same mistake many times.
 Example: "I've only had 2 crashes.
-It wasn't my fault the cars in front stopped suddenly".
+It wasn't my fault that the cars in front stopped suddenly".

 Advanced drivers internalize.
 They consider what they could have done differently that may prevent the same situation from happening to them again.